Germinating the seeds

 Wait until your plants are 15 inches (35 cm) tall before planting them in the ground (in suitable climates).
 If you plan to keep them in containers indefinitely, the final size of the pot will depend on how large you let your plant grow.
 A full-size tree may need a very large pot!
 You may prune your plants to any size that is convenient.

-Lighting -- Dappled sun or morning sun is usually best.
-Protect the plants from strong afternoon sun, especially in warm climates.
-They can take full sun in cool climates like coastal California, but they will need more fertilizer and water.
+Lighting -- It likes bright light with some sun, but protect the plants from strong afternoon sun, especially in warmer climates.
+They can take full sun in cool conditions like coastal California, but they will need more fertilizer and water.

 Climate -- This Brugmansia is happiest with temperatures below the low 80s (28°C), and nights that are cool (below 65°F / 18°C).
 It might not thrive in consistently hot conditions, particularly if nights are warm.
 Older plants can probably survive a few degrees of frost, but i recommend protecting it from freezing temperatures, especially the first 18 months.